-You are cordially invited to attend an annual meeting of stockholders of CytoDyn Inc. (the "Company") to be held at 9:00 a.m., Pacific Time, on Wednesday, August 24, 2016, at the Hilton Vancouver Washington, 301 W. 6th Street, Vancouver, Washington 98660.
+You are cordially invited to attend an annual meeting of stockholders of CytoDyn Inc. (the "Company") to be held at 9:00 a.m., Pacific Time, on Thursday, August 24, 2017, at the Hilton Vancouver Washington, 301 W. 6th Street, Vancouver, Washington 98660.

-Matters to be presented for action at the meeting include the election of directors, a proposal to increase the total number of authorized shares of common stock from 250,00,000 shares to 350,000,000 shares, a proposal to authorize our board of directors to effect a reverse stock split at its discretion, as further described in the enclosed proxy statement, ratification of the selection of our auditors and an advisory vote on our executive compensation.
+Matters to be presented for action at the meeting include (i) the election of directors, (ii) a proposal to amend certain provisions of the 2012 Equity Incentive Plan, including an increase in the number of shares of capital stock authorized for issuance under the 2012 Equity Incentive Plan, as further described in the enclosed proxy statement, (iii) a proposal to authorize our board of directors to effect a reverse stock split, at its discretion, and reduce the number of authorized shares of our common stock to 200,000,000, as further described in the enclosed proxy statement, (iv) a proposal to increase the number of authorized shares of our common stock to 375,000,000, if our stockholders do not approve, or our board of directors determines not to effect, the reverse stock split, (v) a proposal to amend our Certificate of Incorporation to eliminate a provision that permits the removal of our directors only with cause, (vi) ratification of the selection of our auditors and (vii) an advisory vote on our executive compensation.
 We will also act on such other business as may properly come before the meeting or any adjournment or postponement thereof.